Persian alphabet: Letters

 Below are the 32 letters of the modern Persian alphabet.
 Since the script is cursive, the appearance of a letter changes depending on its position: isolated, initial (joined on the left), medial (joined on both sides) and final (joined on the right) of a word.
 These include 28 letters of the Arabic alphabet, in addition to 4 other letters.

 The names of the letters are mostly the ones used in Arabic except for the Persian pronunciation.
 The only ambiguous name is he, which is used for both ح and ه.
 For clarification, they are often called hâ-ye jimi (literally "jim-like he" after jim, the name for the letter ج that uses the same base form) and hâ-ye do-češm (literally "two-eyed he", after the contextual middle letterform ـهـ), respectively.
-There are eight Persian letters that are mainly used in Arabic or foreign loanwords and not in native words: ث, ح, ذ, ص, ض, ط, ظ, ع and غ.
-These eight letters are also commonly used only in proper names.
+There are nine Persian letters that are mainly used in Arabic or foreign loanwords and not in native words: ث, ح, ذ, ص, ض, ط, ظ, ع and غ.
+These nine letters are also commonly used only in proper names.
 Unlike Arabic, the Persian language does not have pharyngealization at all.
 Although the letter غ is mainly used in Arabic loanwords, there are some native Persian words with this letter: آغاز, زغال, etc. The pronunciation of these letters in Persian can differ from their pronunciation in Arabic.
 For example, the letter ث is pronounced as in Persian, while it is pronounced as in Arabic.